Covid-19 funding bid gains support

 The $50 million is critical to hospitals and nursing homes maintaining their capacity to care for patients, and to recover costs to prevent further spread of covid-19, the Department of Human Services said in its request.

-The funds may be used for costs related to covid-19 between July 1 and Dec.
-30 of this year that have not been reimbursed, and are determined by the hospital or nursing home to be essential to maintain staffing to meet health and safety requirements, the department said.
-The funds also could be used for staffing and infrastructure needs because of a covid-19 surge or associated with development of new models for delivering patient care, according to the department.
+The money may be used for costs related to covid-19 between July 1 and Dec.
+30 that have not been reimbursed, and are determined by the hospital or nursing home to be essential to maintain staffing to meet health and safety requirements, the department said.
+The money also could be used for staffing and infrastructure needs because of a covid-19 surge or associated with development of new models for delivering patient care, according to the department.

-The Department of Human Services said it will establish an allotment for each eligible hospital and nursing home based on a formula and distribute funds to those providers by Dec.
-11. To be eligible for the funds, the providers must be enrolled in the Arkansas' Medicaid program as of March 1 of this year and be accepting Medicaid beneficiaries.
+The Department of Human Services said it will establish an allotment for each eligible hospital and nursing home based on a formula and distribute money to those providers by Dec.
+11. To be eligible for the money, the providers must be enrolled in the Arkansas’ Medicaid program as of March 1 of this year and be accepting Medicaid beneficiaries.

-Also, Sen. Will Bond, D-Little Rock, urged the steering committee to take another look at his plan to tap federal coronavirus relief funds for school teachers and staff members that could cost from $33.5 million to $54 million.
+Also, Sen. Will Bond, D-Little Rock, urged the committee to take another look at his plan to tap federal corona-virus relief money for school teachers and staff members that could cost from $33.5 million to $54 million.
 Under the $33.5 million plan, each teacher and staff member would be paid $500.
 With the $54 million plan, each teacher would receive $1,000 and each staff member $500.

 “I think the committee owes the teachers and staff out there who are on the front lines in a different capacity than health care workers,” he said.
 “I understand the health care workers are right on the front lines and are taking the brunt of this.”